dannyjeck/dannyjeck.github.io/_posts/2017-05-03-three-waves-ai.md

    *Challenges*: adversarial examples, requires vast amounts of training data

 3. **Contextual Adaptation**
-Building explanatory models over time that can characterize real-world phenomena.
-When interrogated, these models allow us to understand how the model makes decisions.
-Learning is used to create a contextual model, the world is perceived in terms of this model, which can then drive reasoning and abstraction.
+Learning is used to create a contextual model over time, the world is perceived in terms of this model, which then drives reasoning and abstraction.
+When interrogated, the model allows us to understand how a decision was made.

    *Examples*: one-shot learning, generative models for handwriting
    *Challenges*: requires combining the first two waves, still in early stages